 blink blink: Creative Circuit Kits Designed for Girls

-blink blink is a social venture designed to create and distribute educational creative circuits (LEDs, batteries, sewable electronics!) toolkits to young women in middle and high school (ages 12 – 16) in order to break through the barriers to science, technology, art, and engineering (STEM).
+blink blink is a creative circuit kit-based social venture founded by Nicole Messier and myself while we were earning our MFA at Parsons The New School for Design.
+We co-designed the educational creative circuits toolkits (LEDs, batteries, sewable electronics!) kits with hundreds of young women (ages 12-16) in order to break through the barriers to science, technology, art, and engineering (STEM).

 Please visit www.blinkblink.cc for more information.